Sacha Cori

-Sacha Cori (born 12 May 1989) is an Italian footballer who plays for Serie D club Anzio.
+Sacha Cori (born 12 May 1989) is an Italian footballer who plays for Eccellenza club Pietralunghese.

 Career

 Ternana

 Born in Viterbo, Lazio region, Cori started his career at Umbrian team Ternana.
 He made his league debut on 19 November 2006, replacing Salvatore Russo.
 In the next season he played twice in the league, on 1 November 2007 and on 17 February 2008.
 He graduated from the under-20 youth team in 2008 and loaned to Lega Pro Seconda Divisione and Lazio side Isola Liri, scored 3 league goals.
 He returned to Terni on 1 July 2009 but only played once in the first half of 2009–10 Lega Pro Prima Divisione (on 31 January).
 On 1 February 2010 he was loaned to Lega Pro second division side Sangiovannese, which he was linked to the club since the opening of the transfer window.
 He played the first two rounds of 2010–11 Lega Pro Prima Divisione and one of the two matches of 2010–11 Coppa Italia for Ternana, but was signed by Serie A team Cesena for free along with Luis Jiménez (loan for €1M) on 31 August.